Connect with us

 The sad story of Cozy Powell’s death

-The british drummer Cozy Powell is definitely of the greatest musicians in hard rock and heavy metal of all time.
-He played with Rainbow, Black Sabbath, Emerson, Lake & Palmer, Whitesnake, Michael Schenker Group and Fleetwood Mac, besides a solid solo career, creating the 1973 hit “Dance With the Devil.
+The British drummer Cozy Powell is definitely one of the greatest musicians in Hard Rock and Heavy Metal of all time.
+He played with Rainbow, Black Sabbath, Emerson, Lake & Palmer, Whitesnake, Michael Schenker Group and Fleetwood Mac.
+Also having a solid solo career, creating the 1973 instrumental hit “Dance With the Devil”.

 Advertisement